 Located roughly halfway between Las Vegas and Laughlin along U.S. Route 95, Searchlight sits in Clark County.
 Its seclusion is a result of the desert that envelops it and its position away from major urban areas.

-To reach Searchlight, I drive through wide stretches of desert roads, enjoying the stark beauty of the Mojave.
+To reach Searchlight, drive through wide stretches of desert roads, enjoying the stark beauty of the Mojave.
 The town’s isolation makes it a haven for those seeking peace, quiet, and a deep connection with the desert environment.